 - High School Diploma or Equivalent

-- Live in Orleans, St. Bernard, St. Charles, Jefferson, or St. John Parish
+- Live in Orleans, St. Bernard, St. Charles, Jefferson, St. John, Ascension, or St. Tammany Parishes

 - Undergo a criminal background check

-- Participate in family assessment interview , plus pre-service and in-service training
+- Participate in a family assessment interview and attend ongoing training

 Call 504-899-9045 to find out how you can help.
 Or click here to contact us online.